Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Introduction

-We hence mined TensorFlow GitHub repository \cite{tensor-repo} for \emph{silent bugs} issues related to Keras.
+We hence mined TensorFlow GitHub repository \cite{tensor-repo} for \emph{silent bugs} issues related to its Keras API.
 We manually analyzed 1,168 issues, gathering and documenting 77 reproducible silent bugs.
-Based on the extracted issues, we have identified 7 categories of bugs and 4 levels of bugs impact.
-Moreover, 14 components of TensorFlow and Keras were identified as responsible for bugs and associated impact.
-We then conducted an online survey with 103 DL developers to assess the perceived relevance and completeness of identified categories and impact levels.
-Finally, using our findings we propose a set of guidelines for detecting and triaging \textit{silent bugs}.
-This paper makes the following contributions: \begin{itemize} \item We conduct the first systematic study on \textit{silent bugs} in DL libraries through a manual analysis of 77 bug reports out of 1168 closed issues from the repository of Keras/TensorFlow on GitHub, \item We provide a classification of bugs based on observed impact on the users' programs that create, train, or infer DL models, \item We identify the components of Keras/TensorFlow where silent bugs occur, \item We evaluate the relevance of our findings by a survey among DL developers, \item We discuss and suggest a set of guidelines to safeguard against such bugs including testing and detection approaches, \item We make the dataset used in this study publicly available online \cite{rep-package} for other researchers/practitioners to replicate or build upon our work. \end{itemize}
+Based on the extracted issues, we have identified 7 categories of bugs and 4 levels of bug impact.
+Moreover, 14 components of the API were identified as responsible for bugs and associated impacts.
+Finally, we conducted an online survey with 103 DL users of TensorFlow, to assess the relevance and completeness of our identified categories and impact levels.
+This paper makes the following contributions: \begin{itemize} \item We conduct a systematic study on \textit{silent bugs} in DL frameworks through manual analysis of 77 bug reports out of 1168 closed issues from the repository of TensorFlow on GitHub, \item We provide a classification of bugs based on observed impacts on the users' programs that create, train, or infer DL models, \item We identify the components of the Keras API where silent bugs occur as well as root causes if possible using existing taxonomy \cite{jia2021symptoms}, \item We evaluate the relevance of our findings using a survey of DL users working with TensorFlow, \item We make the dataset used in this study publicly available online \cite{rep-package} for other researchers/practitioners to replicate or build upon our work. \end{itemize}